crcn/slugr/README.md

 Notes
 -----

 * The library scans for the use of require(...) in the target application, and works from there as to what .js files to include.
-If you're dynamically loading .js files, then in somewhere in the code, write //require(...).
+If you're dynamically loading .js files, the write //require(...) somewhere in the code.
 * All other files besides .js are automatically included in the .slug file.

 Terminal Useage